oroinc/documentation/backend/api/actions.rst

 delete\_relationship Action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This action removes one or several entities from a "to-many" relationship.
-For more details, see the |Updating Relationships1| section of the JSON:API specification.
+For more details, see the |JSON:API: Updating Relationships| section of the JSON:API specification.

 The route name for REST API: ``oro_rest_api_relationship``.